bmwcarit/joynr/wiki/JavaSettings.md

 * **Default value**: `20`

 ### `PROPERTY_BACKPRESSURE_ENABLED`
 Controls whether the backpressure mechanism is active.
+It applies only when using shared subscriptions, so `PROPERTY_KEY_MQTT_ENABLE_SHARED_SUBSCRIPTIONS` needs to be `true`.
+When backpressure is enabled it is required to set reasonable values also for `PROPERTY_MAX_INCOMING_MQTT_REQUESTS`, `PROPERTY_BACKPRESSURE_INCOMING_MQTT_REQUESTS_UPPER_THRESHOLD` and `PROPERTY_BACKPRESSURE_INCOMING_MQTT_REQUESTS_LOWER_THRESHOLD`.
+In case that at startup an invalid value combination for these three properties is detected an IllegalArgumentException is thrown and backpresure is disabled.

 * **OPTIONAL**
 * **Type**: Boolean